 Dr. Nicole Apelian has worked in Botswana since 1995 and wrote her dissertation on the concept of indigenous tourism and cultural regeneration.
 She is collaborating with a number of Bushmen communities on a medicinal, edible and traditional use plant guide for the Kalahari Basin.
 She is a teacher of wilderness living skills, a personal wellness coach, and an herbalist.
 She can also be seen on the History Channel's hit series Alone.
 To read more about Nicole please visit her personal website at www.nicoleapelian.com.
 You may read her dissertation here...
 To learn more about Jon, Nicole, and your other guides please see our staff page.

 10-day Trip with Jon Young, Dr. Nicole Apelian & the Naro Bushmen.

-- April 4 - Return to Maun and fly home or to another destination.
+Day 10 - Return to Maun and guests fly home

 We will work closely with a special Naro community for the first week of the expedition, before heading off to the Khwai River wilderness to experience new wildlife and habitats.
 This beautiful area is known for its rich wildlife.
 Here we see many species not found in the dry Kalahari.

 These 10 days brings together elements gathered from many prior years by the leadership team.
 We expect another amazing experience with the Naro in a hunting and gathering setting, settling into powerful exercises developed from the team's repertoire of experiential training and mentoring expertise.